Skip to content

 Data --> BAUnit

-The progress of the BIM / IFC standards are impressive and important to make this all possible.
-But that would remain difficult to achieve without the progress made in the availability of Open Source software that makes the access to BIM / IFC simple and efficient.
-Notably, IfcOpenShell libraries and tools supports all Create, Read, Udpate, Delete (CRUD) on IFC and ThatOpen libraries and Tools provide effective visualization capabilities.
+But all these promises would remain difficult to achieve without the progress made in the availability of Open Source software that makes the access to BIM / IFC / IDS simple and efficient.
+Notably, IfcOpenShell libraries and tools supports all Create, Read, Udpate, Delete (CRUD) on IFC and ThatOpen libraries and Tools provide effective visualization capabilities as well as IDS editing and validation capabilties.

 Other tools, that often leverage these Open Source toolboxes and platforms, cater for extra capabilites.